Our unique cottages are located on the beautiful Treshnish Farm near Calgary on the Isle of Mull.

 This beautiful coastal farm is sensitively managed to conserve and increase bio-diversity.

 Our family have been farming here since 1994, and in this time we have seen the bio-diversity and wildlife improve dramatically.

-The farm has a flock of about 650 sheep made up of Blackface hill ewes, in-bye Cheviot and Zwartble cross ewes.
+The farm has a flock of about 650 sheep made up of Blackface hill ewes, in-bye Cheviots and Herdwicks.
 Until October 2015 we had a small herd of Aberdeen Angus cattle when they were sold.
 From then on, cows from another farm graze here in the summer so we can continue to manage the habitats properly.

 Working with nature

 A careful grazing regime helps us to manage the land in a balanced and environmentally sensitive way.
 This enhances a wide variety of wildlife habitats.
 This management has resulted in a vast increase in bio-diversity which was acknowledged by Dr Tom Prescott, Butterfly Conservation Scotland: “The high quality of the habitat already present across the majority of the farm is also reflected in the number of scarce and rare species present, particularly plants, many of these being present at Treshnish in profusion.
 I have not seen such a diverse and colourful sward at any other farm or nature reserve in Scotland before.”

 Have a look at another of our blogs about the farming we do.